Introducing AtomNet – Drug design with convolutional neural networks

 What makes Atomwise’s technology so powerful?
 A combination of patented structure based convolutional neural network for drug discovery, and enormous amounts of data.

-Atomwise’s technology was first developed by Dr. Wallach in the Computational Biology group in the Department of Computer Science at the University of Toronto – a leading center for modern AI technology.
+Atomwise’s technology was first developed by Dr. Wallach who was previously a PhD student in the Computational Biology group in the Department of Computer Science at the University of Toronto – a leading center for modern AI technology.
 Convolutional networks are known to achieve the best predictive performance in areas such as speech and image recognition by hierarchically composing simple local features into complex models.
 This idea was applied to chemistry to predict the bioactivity of small molecules for drug discovery applications.
 This research and subsequent developments led to AtomNet.
 AtomNet showed that the convolutional concepts of feature locality and hierarchical composition could be applied to the modeling of bioactivity and chemical interactions.
 Specifically, where an image is represented as a 2-dimensional grid of pixels containing channels for red, green, and blue colors, AtomNet represents a protein-ligand pair as a set of 3-dimensional volumetric pixels containing channels for carbon, oxygen, nitrogen, etc atom types.
 In this way, AtomNet autonomously learns the features governing molecular binding, and avoids the manual process of tweaking and over-parameterizing binding features that typified traditional computational methods.
 AtomNet’s application of local convolutional filters to structural target information was able to successfully predict new active molecules for targets with no previously known modulators.

 Biochemical interactions are primarily local, and can be modelled by similarly-constrained machine learning architectures.
 Chemical groups are defined by the spatial arrangement and bonding of multiple atoms in space, and these atoms are proximate to each other.
 When chemical groups interact, such as through hydrogen bonding or pi-bond stacking, the strength of their repulsion or attraction may vary with their type, distance, and angle.
 These molecular interactions are predominantly local effects.
 As with edge detectors in convolutional neural networks for images, the applicability of a detector for hydrogen bonding or pi-bond stacking is invariant across the receptive field.
 These local biochemical interaction detectors are then hierarchically composed into more intricate features describing the complex and nonlinear phenomenon of molecular binding and long-range or distant effects such as water-mediated hydrogen bonding, magic methyls, or resonance.